124

 The Humanities degree at LBC is designed to integrate wisdom and beauty across disciplines to help students gain a deeper understanding of the truth and goodness of the Triune God.

-LAN 230 Survey of Classical Rhetoric to Modern Contexts
+LAN 230 Survey of Classical Literature to Modern Contexts

 EDU 204 Instructional Design